 Moving on with this review, we have rice.
 Rice is a gluten-free carbohydrate source.
 As long as the bran and germ of the grain are intact, rice can provide a notable amount of fiber and nutrition.
 However, because the type of rice ("brown" or "white") is not specified, we cannot make this determination.

-The next ingredient in this recipe is soybean flour.
+soybean flour is the next ingredient in this recipe.
 Soybean flour contains more than 50% protein.
 Therefore, soybean can significantly boost the protein content of the product.
 The inclusion of non-meat protein typically degrades the overall quality of protein in the recipe.
 This degradation is due to the inferior amino acid profile of plant based proteins.

 The remaining ingredients in this Beneful Chopped Blends recipe are unlikely to affect the overall rating of the product.